kazunori279/CPU32/README.md

 `> mips-gcc -S test.c`

 * Edit the .s file to remove all assembler macros (lines starting with ".").
 Now the .s file may look like this: [fib.s](https://github.com/kazunori279/CPU32/blob/master/conf/fib.s)
 * Assemble the .s file to generate a.out (binary) file.
-Use -O0 option to generate only MIPS I code
+Use -mips1 -O0 option to generate only unoptimized MIPS I code

-`> mips-as -O0 test.s`
+`> mips-as -mips1 -O0 test.s`

 ### Package the binary into .mif file
 * Extract hex strings by using readelf and [textdump.py](https://github.com/kazunori279/CPU32/blob/master/conf/textdump.py)